prof-rossetti/intro-to-python/CONTRIBUTING.md

 After your remote fork contains the changes you'd like to be included into the course repository, create a Pull Request (PR) against the the "upstream" course repository using the GitHub.com online interface.
 In the PR message, describe what changes you made and why.

 An instructor should review your PR within a timely manner.
-If the instructor accepts your changes, the instructor will merge them into the course repository's master branch, at which point you should be able to view your changes reflected in the remote "upstream" course repository.
+If the instructor accepts your changes, the instructor will merge them into the course repository's main branch, at which point you should be able to view your changes reflected in the remote "upstream" course repository.
 Else if there are issues with the submission, the instructor should provide further instruction by commenting on the PR, and may close it.

 Congratulations! :clap: Thanks! :pray: